jakifasty/javierre-vt22-1/README.md

 ```
 npm run dev
 ```
-4. Point your browser to
+4. Point your browser to HTML addresses corresponding to different steps of the tutorial, such as:

 http://localhost:8080/tw1.1.html

 http://localhost:8080/tw1.2.html